-Interns will receive supervision from at least two licensed psychologists throughout the training year one supervisor per each six months and then alternating group supervisors.
+Interns will receive supervision from at least two licensed psychologists throughout the training year one supervisor per each six months.
 Interns receive a minimum of two (2) hours of individual supervision each week from their primary supervisor.
 Individual supervision focuses on direct client services and professional development.
 Supervisors hold primary responsibility for all cases/individuals the intern is involved with.
 Supplemental weekly individual supervision is provided as needed.
 This supplemental supervision may be provided by their primary supervisor or other adjunct faculty/site consultants.
 All training sites and supervisors subscribe to an informal "open door" policy.
 Interns are encouraged and welcomed to seek consultation and supervision as needed.
+Interns will also participate in weekly Program Director supervisor for administrative and clinical supervision.